About Exploring Wild

-Between periods of travel and adventure I work as a WordPress consultant and a software product management consultant, do a bit of freelance writing, and run this website.
+Between periods of travel and adventure I work as a WordPress consultant and a software product management consultant, do a bit of freelance writing, and run this website and a couple others.
 I also travel cheaply and keep my expenses minimal when home.
 All of this stretches the savings account a little further.

 You say you’re married but you travel solo for months at a time?
 How does that work?

 Communication, negotiation, and an amazing husband.
-He chooses to focus on his career, which is his passion.
-I choose to focus on broadening my experiences, which is my passion.
+He chooses to focus on a more traditional career, which is his passion.
+I choose, for the moment, to focus on pursuing these other directions, which is my passion.
 He is my favorite adventure partner and we take a lot of shorter trips together, but I am also immensely grateful for the months I’ve spent traveling solo and developing myself in an individual context.

 We don’t have anything magic figured out.
 We are just feeling our way step by step.
-Here’a an interview where I talk about this a bit more.
+Here’s an interview where I talk about this a bit more.